MichaelLangbein/tdl2/backend/data/wiki/programming/wordpress.md

 });

 // Add the shortcode [ng_wp] to any page or post.
-// The shorcode can be whatever. [ng_wp] is just an example.
+// The shortcode can be whatever. [ng_wp] is just an example.
 ```

 ## REST API